Rajvardhan-128/Project-last/README.md

 🔧 Steps:

-1. Create AWS Network Infrastructure
+1. Create AWS Network Infrastructure.

 		Define main.tf for VPC, Internet Gateway (IGW), Subnets (2 public + 2 private), Route Tables, and Security Groups.

 2. Associate each subnet with its route table and configure inbound rules for required ports.

-3. Provision Jenkins Server
+3. Provision Jenkins Server.

-		Define jenkins.tf for a t3.medium instance (Ubuntu) with 30GB EBS volume.
+	- Define jenkins.tf for a t3.medium instance (Ubuntu) with 30GB EBS volume.

-		Use user-data from jenkins-server.sh to install Jenkins, Java, Docker, and initial setup.
+	- Use user-data from jenkins-server.sh to install Jenkins, Java, Docker, and initial setup.

 4. Provision Nexus and SonarQube Servers

-		Repeat the same structure (nexus.tf and sonar.tf) using custom setup scripts to install and configure each service via Docker.
+	- Repeat the same structure (nexus.tf and sonar.tf) using custom setup scripts to install and configure each service via Docker.

 5. IAM Role Configuration

-		Create IAM roles and policies for access management and EC2 permissions.
+	- Create IAM roles and policies for access management and EC2 permissions.

 6. Define Variable and Output Files

-		variables.tf, provider.tf, outputs.tf, and data.tf manage dynamic values and resource outputs.
+	- variables.tf, provider.tf, outputs.tf, and data.tf manage dynamic values and resource outputs.

 7.Initialize and Apply Terraform